nfrancis1111/Tip-Calculator/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-I had some routing issues that were resolved with the help of CodePath TA's
+-I had some routing issues that were resolved with the help of CodePath TA's -I made sure to take extensive notes on the Swift tutoril before writing any lines of code

 ## License